Ulch people: Lifestyle

 The first mention of the Ulchi is from the Russians and dates back to the 17th century.

 The Ulchi led a sedentary lifestyle in small villages of two to five houses.
 The villages had both winter and summer dwellings.
 The ancient winter dwelling, the "hagdu", was a ground frame structure made of pillars and logs with a gable roof without a ceiling, and an earthen or clay floor.
 The house was heated by two kanovye hearths.
 In extreme cold, the Ulch also used large metal braziers on three legs with burning coals.
 A characteristic feature of the Ulch winter dwelling is the presence of a "dog table", or uycheu - a low platform on which sled dogs were fed.
 Summer dwellings were of two types - quadrangular made of poles with gable roofs, covered with bark (daura) and pile letniki (gengga).
-While fishing, the Ulchi built small cylindrical homiran huts.
+While fishing, the Ulchi built small cylindrical huts.

 Fishing is the main branch of their traditional economic complex.
 Their most important food source was the anadromous salmon.
 The needs of their catch largely determined the settlement pattern of the Ulchi - along the right bank of the main channel of the Amur, on the main routes of the salmon returning to their spawning grounds.
 The traditional fishing equipment consisted of gear nets, rides, hook tackle, different types of stocks and the like.
 Each of them was used, depending on the season, weather conditions, water level in the river, fishing objects, and many other characteristics.
 Fish were caught both for daily consumption and for storage.
 The main method of preserving the catch was to make yukola - fish dried in the wind and sun in the form of thin long plates.

 Hunting was of secondary importance, mostly fur animals, since furs were in great demand among traders.
 They mostly hunted Siberian rabbit, squirrel, otter, fox, and most importantly, sable.